mozilla/glean/docs/user/user/pings/index.md

 #### `X-Telemetry-Agent`

+The Glean SDK version and platform this ping is sent from.
-This header is useful for debugging purposes when pings are sent to [the error stream](https://docs.telemetry.mozilla.org/concepts/pipeline/filtering.html?highlight=error%20stream#querying-the-error-stream), as it describes the application and the Glean SDK used for sending the ping.
+Useful for debugging purposes when pings are sent to [the error stream](https://docs.telemetry.mozilla.org/concepts/pipeline/filtering.html?highlight=error%20stream#querying-the-error-stream). as it describes the application and the Glean SDK used for sending the ping.

 It's looks like `Glean/40.0.0 (Kotlin on Android)`, where `40.0.0` is the Glean SDK version number